Sopsy/joycon-turnoff/README.md

 # Joy-Con Turn Off

-This program has just one function: To turn off Joy-Cons.
+This program has just one function: To turn off Joy-Cons and other official Nintendo Switch controllers.

 For some weird reason, Nintendo does not allow turning Switch controllers off.
 They just stay in a sleep mode which drains the battery fully in about a week or two.